For School Administrators

-In addition to the Workers' Compensation Employee Claim Form (DWC-1), the employer must provide a Facts for Injured Workers Sheet and a copy of the Medical Provider Network (MPN) (Employee Notification of Rights -Eng/Span).
-The appropriate supervisor should complete the Supervisor’s Report of Accident/Injury Form.
-To locate these forms, click here.
+In addition to the Workers’ Compensation Employee Claim Form (DWC-1), the employer must provide a Facts for Injured Workers Sheet and a copy of the Medical Provider Network (MPN), (Employee Notification of Rights – Eng/Span).
+The appropriate supervisor should complete the Supervisors’ Report of Accident/Injury Form.
+To locate these forms visit the Resources page here.

-The employer should send all forms to AIMS and should retain a copy for their records.
-If your employee seeks treatment, please instruct your employee to return the Work Status Form they receive from the clinic.
+The employer should send all forms to AIMS and should a copy for their records.
+If you employee seeks treatment, please instruct your employee to return the Work Status Form they receive from the clinic.

 Work Status Report